SofiaKung/SofiaKung/README.md

 - 🔭 I’m currently working on an e-book highlight organiser web app
 - 🌱 I’m currently learning Next.js and React
 - 📫 I'm open to both web development and data analyst roles, to reach me on <a href="https://www.linkedin.com/in/sofiakung/" target="_blank">LinkedIn</a>
-- ⚡ Fun fact: I love reading non-fiction books and hunting for good food around Singapore.
+- ⚡ Fun fact: I love reading non-fiction books and hunting for good food around Singapore